 Die, I think, and she will.
 But not all at once, and not instantly.

 Joachim looks up from his meal, shooting me a pitying glance.
-He does not understand the role she played in the tragedy that has befallen us, believes that what happened on Ceti Alpha 6 was a terrible accident.
-I have not told him how she betrayed us, how she betrayed me.
+He does not understand the role she played in the tragedy that has befallen us, believes what happened on Ceti Alpha 6 was a terrible accident.
+I haven't told him how she betrayed us, how she betrayed me.
 How stupidly I trusted her, what a fundamental error I made in letting her help me run the project.
 I was fallible, gullible.
 I will never tell him that.

 And neither will she.
 She will never again tell anyone anything.

 "She is worse," he says, touching her hand for a moment.
 His fondness for her surprises me.
 Troubles me.

 "She is dying," I say, my voice mimicking the sorrow I do not feel.
 "The Eel will claim her soon.
 And I will kill it when it comes out.
 I will kill it with my bare hands."